thebaron24/gedalia/README.md

-# AngularUniversal
+# Gedalia

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.
+This is the development repository for http://gedaliahealingarts.com.

 ## Development server